Technology / Monday March 2, 2026

 3. Not a high priority among web developers – Another significant downside is that developers often forget to test their websites on Opera.
 Thus, some websites appear broken when opened on this browser.

 So, now that you have the pros and cons of the most popular web browsers, you can choose your priorities.
-Chrome is, without a doubt, the best choice if you have various devices, not all of which use IOS or Mac.
+Chrome is, without a doubt, the best choice if you have various devices, not all of which use IOS or macOS.
 However, with Chrome, you compromise on your privacy.
 On the other hand, if you are an Apple fan, Safari is the safest bet, as it is built precisely for you.

 Firefox is an excellent choice for those who seek the Chrome experience, yet with far fewer privacy intrusions.
-At the same time, Edge is for those who prefer a highly customized home page where they can access the most important information without ever clicking.
+At the same time, Edge is for those who prefer a highly customized home page that lets them access the most important information without ever clicking.

 Finally, Opera is the odd choice for those who want to be outside the mainstream and experience a new kind of user experience.